ericjanto/notes-publisher/content/notes/iaml-lecture.md

     ![TODO](../images/iaml-local-minima.png)
     - Certain nice functions, such as squared error, logistic regression likelihood are *convex*, meaning that the second derivative is always positive
-      - This implies that any local minimum is global
+      - This implies that any local minimum is also the global minimum
     - There is no great solution to this problem
       - It is a fundamental problem
       - Usually the best you can do is rerun the optimiser multiple times from different random starting points
-- Take-away: use fancy first-order methods (e.g. quasi-Newton, CG) for moderate amounts of data, stochastic gradient for large amounts of data
+- Take-away: use fancy first-order batch-learning methods (e.g. quasi-Newton, CG) for moderate amounts of data, online-learning stochastic gradient for large amounts of data
 **Regularisation**
 - Regularisation is a general approach to add a "complexity parameter" to a learning algorithm
   - Minimised complexity is usually better if the error is the same
+    - (Occam's Razor)
   - Smoothes out the solution
   - Requires that the **model** parameters are continuous
     - I.e., for regression it works, for decision trees not
-      - We have dis-continuous parameters, we are cutting
+      - For DT, we have dis-continuous parameters, we are cutting
   - If we penalise polynomials that have large values for their coefficients we will get less wiggly solutions
     ![TODO](../images/iaml-regularisation.png)
   - Adding this multiple of the size of weights $\lambda|\bf{w}|^2$ is known as *ridge regression*
   - Rather than using a discrete control parameter like $M$ (model order) we can use a continuous parameter $\lambda$
-  - Caution: don't shink the bias term!
+  - Caution: don't shrink the bias term!
     - That's the one that corresponds to the all $1$ feature
 - Regularised loss function
   ![TODO](../images/iaml-reg-loss-function.png)